Chandrika Lakmalee

 Kaththri Achige Dona Chandrika Lakmalee (born 27 October 1978) is a Sri Lankan former cricketer who played as a right-arm leg break bowler.
-She appeared in one Test match and 10 One Day Internationals for Sri Lanka between 1998 and 2000, including being part of the side's squad at the 2000 Women's Cricket World Cup.
+She appeared in one Test match and 10 One Day Internationals for Sri Lanka between 1998 and 2000.
+She was also part of Sri Lanka's squad at the 2000 Women's Cricket World Cup.
 She played domestic cricket for Colts Cricket Club.